 There’s also an intangible cost—people tend to be satisfied at work when they feel like they’re making consistent forward progress.
 That’s hard to achieve when they keep getting interrupted.

-What I Changed as a Project Manager at a Digital Marketing Agency
+What I Changed as a PM at a Digital Agency

 I still needed to meet with Makers, but now I made sure to “chunk” meetings together (for instance, before or after the agency’s daily “Huddle” at 11:45).
 I also scheduled weekly project check-in meetings with Makers (chunked around the mid-day meeting core), so they weren’t surprised by as many last-minute meetings.